Diamond Guide

 Shape and Personality

-For example, emerald and Asscher cuts emphasize clarity and symmetry over sparkle, while ovals and cushions may display subtle bow-tie effects that vary in intensity.
+Emerald and Asscher cuts emphasize clarity and symmetry over sparkle, while ovals and cushions may display subtle bow-tie effects.
+Selecting the right shape is both an aesthetic and strategic decision.

 Natural and Lab-Grown Diamonds

 Natural diamonds formed billions of years ago beneath the Earth’s surface.
 Lab-grown diamonds are created using advanced technological processes that replicate those natural conditions.
-Both are real diamonds with the same chemical composition (carbon) and crystal structure.
+Both are real diamonds with the same chemical composition and crystal structure.

 Grading Laboratories and Standards